The free splitting complex of a free group II: Loxodromic outer automorphisms

 Compare \BookZero\ Section~2 where it is shown that if $\phi$ is fully irreducible then the kernel of the expansion factor homomorphism is finite, in which case $K$ is trivial and $\Stab(\Lambda^\pm_\phi)$ is virtually cyclic.
 See Example~\ref{linear example} in which $\image(\Theta)$ is trivial and $K$ is a rank~$2$ abelian subgroup of linearly growing outer automorphisms.
 And see Example~\ref{surface example} in which $\Theta$ maps $K$ onto a finite index subgroup of a mapping class group.

-\paragraph{Failure of the acylindrical and WPD properties.} As an application of Theorem~\ref{finitely generated} and of Examples~\ref{linear example} and~\ref{surface example} we note that the action of $\Out(F_n)$ on $\FS(F_n)$ is not acylindrical in the sense of Bowditch \cite{Bowditch:tight}, nor does it satisfy the weaker condition that each $\phi \in \Out(F_n)$ acting loxodromically on $\FS(F_n)$ satisfies the WPD property of Bestvina and Fujiwara \cite{BestvinaFujiwara:bounded}, because those conditions imply that $\Stab(\bdy_\pm \phi)$ is virtually cyclic.
-On the other hand Bestvina and Feighn show in \cite{BestvinaFeighn:FFCHyp} that fully irreducible elements acting on $\FF(F_n)$ do indeed satisfy WPD; it remains unknown whether the action of $\Out(F_n)$ on $\FF(F_n)$ is acylindrical.
+\textbf{Failure of the acylindrical and WPD properties.} By combining Theorem~\ref{ThmFinitelyGenerated} with Examples~\ref{linear example} and~\ref{surface example}, we note that the action of $\Out(F_n)$ on $\FS(F_n)$ is not acylindrical in the sense of Bowditch \cite{Bowditch:tight}, nor does it satisfy the weaker condition that each $\phi \in \Out(F_n)$ acting loxodromically on $\FS(F_n)$ satisfies the WPD property of Bestvina and Fujiwara \cite{BestvinaFujiwara:bounded}, because those conditions imply that $\Stab(\bdy_\pm \phi)$ is virtually cyclic.
+Note Bestvina and Feighn \cite{BestvinaFeighn:FFCHyp} show that fully irreducible elements acting on $\FF(F_n)$ do satisfy WPD; it remains unknown whether the action of $\Out(F_n)$ on $\FF(F_n)$ is acylindrical.